 Open programs

-This scheme provides concessional loans to Tasmanian businesses to help them develop, expand, or undertake new projects that promote economic growth.
-Loans range from $100,000 to $5 million at variable interest rates over a loan term of up to 5 years.
+A $60 million loan scheme providing financial assistance to Tasmanian businesses to develop, expand, or undertake new projects that promote economic growth.
+The scheme offers concessional interest rates for the first three years, with loans ranging from $100,000 to $5 million over a term of up to 5 years.

 Grant information is sourced from official government websites and updated regularly.
 Program details, eligibility and closing dates change — always verify with the official source before applying.
 Last data update: February 2026.